Anogi

 Anogi is a village in Machhrehta block of Misrikh tehsil in Sitapur, Uttar Pradesh, India.
 It belongs to the Lucknow Division.
 It had a population of 3,326 as of 2011.
 It is a gram panchayat.

 Government and politics

 Kiran Bala Singh is the current village Sarpanch (प्रधान) and Gaurav Mishra is the Panchayat Secretary (पंचायत सचिव).
-Praveen Singh is the most prominent political figure of the village; as part of the Samajwadi Party, he served as the Block Head (ब्लॉक प्रमुख) of Machhrehta Block from 2011 to 2016.
-In March 2024, he joined the Bharatiya Janata Party and continues to work along with Ashok Rawat, the current Parliament Member from Misrikh.
+Ashok Rawat is the current Parliament Member from Misrikh.

 Geoography

 is situated 18km away from sub-district headquarter Misrikh (tehsildar office) and 31km away from district headquarter Sitapur.
 As per 2009 stats, Anogi village is also a gram panchayat.
 It is 70 km from the state capital Lucknow.